Sermon of Piotr Skarga

 The Sermon of Piotr Skarga or Skarga's Sermon (Kazanie Skargi) is a large oil painting by Jan Matejko, finished in 1864, now in the National Museum, Warsaw in Poland.
 It depicts a sermon on political matters by the Jesuit priest Piotr Skarga, a chief figure of the Counter Reformation in Poland, where he rebukes the Polish elite for neglecting the national interest.

-Skarga's Sermon is among Matejko's most famous works, and like other historical paintings by Matejko includes several portraits of identifiable historical figures of the period depicted, as well as in this case a self-portrait of the artist in the figure of Skarga.
+Skarga's Sermon is among Matejko's most famous works, and like other historical paintings by Matejko includes several portraits of identifiable historical figures of the period, as well as in this case a self-portrait of the artist in the figure of Skarga.

 History

 Matejko finished the painting in May 1864.
 It was the first "large" painting of Matejko (the canvas had the size of over 8 m2, several times larger than any of his prior work).
 It was displayed in the gallery of the Kraków Society of Friends of Fine Art (Towarzystwo Przyjaciół Sztuk Pięknych w Krakowie).
 Painting's premiere drew crowds and reviews comparable with modern movie premieres.
 Soon afterwards Count Maurycy Potocki bought it for 10,000 florins.